Feyerabend/bb/workbook/exercises/ch01/README.md

     - Explain why type consistency is crucial in programming, especially in statically typed languages, with an example in C.

 9. *Research the historical development of assignment operators in programming.*
-    - Trace the origin of common assignment operators (e.g., +=, -=) and their use in various programming languages.
+    - Trace the origin of common assignment operators (e.g. +=, -=) and their use in various programming languages.

 #### memory ??